WICG/media-feeds/explainer.md

 If an object is a TV series the following properties **are required**:

 1. `numberOfSeasons` - the total number of seasons a series has

+If an object is a TV episode the following properties **are required**:

+1. `episodeNumber` - the number of the episode in the TV series or season, should be sequential

+2. `duration` - the duration of the content

+3. `name` - the name of the episode

+4. `image` - artwork to be displayed by the user agent.
+These should be [ImageObject](https://schema.org/ImageObject).
+This allows the user agent to pick the right artwork based on the size

+5. `potentialAction` - the action to watch the media.

+It is *suggested* that the TV episode items have the following properties:

+1. `identifier` - the identifiers of the content in third party systems

+2. `publication` - if the TV episode is live this contains metadata about the broadcast

 If the `image` is an ImageObject the following properties **are required**: